Carol Milam-Ogden's Family History for William Freer Milam Sr

 Throughout the 1930s Freer lived with his parents, three siblings and Aunt Georgia in a house at 522 Highland Avenue in Steubenville, Ohio.
 He and his father, Claude, and later Uncle Lakin gave their pay checks to his mother, Girtha, who used the moneys to support the entire family.
 He married Christina Leota MILLER (daughter of Delbert Wayne MILLER and Icie Erdine CUNNINGHAM) on 8 NOV 1940 in Russell, Kentucky.
 Christina was always called "Tine" by her family but, as an adult, she preferred to be called Christine - as we all knew her.
 They lived in a tiny one room apartment at 1436 Euclid Avenue, Steubenville, Ohio.

-He was stationed at what is now Ent Air Force Base, Colorado Springs, Colorado, and assigned to the Motor Pool.
+He was stationed at The Colorado Springs Tent Camp established in Colorado Springs, CO, as the headquarters for the Second Air Force in June 1943 and assigned to the Motor Pool.
+It was later named Ent Air Force Base.
 In the Fall of 1943 Christine was able to join him with, by then, their two sons, William Jr. and Robert Perry.
 In early 1944 Freer became the personal chauffer for Major General Uzal Girard Ent (link) who was the Commanding General of the U.S. 2nd Air Force.
+For photographs of Freer during the war years please click here (link) .

 Freer often flew with the General so he could chauffer him, sometimes in the cockpit and even in the co-pilot's seat where he learned the basics of navigation from radio beacon to radio beacon.
 Freer told a story of driving back from San Antonio, Texas, and reaching the base before General Ent who ﬂew back.
 Late one evening in his seventies, Freer told his son, Bill, about one memorable trip to San Antonio where there was a Top Secret briefing which Freer was able to attend with General Ent.
 The Manhattan Project (link) - the secret development of the atomic bomb - was discussed.
 In September 1944, it was General Ent who recommended Lieutenant Colonel Paul Tibbets to put together a team and train them to drop atomic weapons from B-29 bombers.
 For more than thirty years Freer had told no one of the secret meeting.